 The moors are well-nigh trackless because ‘an alien band has seized the land’ as old Socialists used to sing, and so are as yet deadly dangerous to townsfolk, but many of us there are who have loved to have tread them in the rain and to be pulled on cliff edge in mist.Walton Newbold in Buxton, Daily Herald 25 June 1935, p.6

 The fanfare and anticipation that had accompanied General Strike just four weeks previously had diminished into a hopeless anti-climax.
 The revolutionary movement which had promised to inflict such ‘great suffering on the great mass of innocent persons’ now gathered formlessly on the side of a hill, the intense heat of the will of the people cooling like magma on its slopes.
-The organizing of pickets, and the canon roar of slogans was now little more than echoes around The Pass.
-Over 2000 workers had been arrested and some 1200 were now languishing in jail.
+The organizing of pickets and the canon roar of slogans were now little more than echoes around The Pass.
+Over 2000 workers had been arrested during the strike and some 1200 were now languishing in jail.

 Re-amassing its worn out troops on the blustery plains of the High Peaks must have seemed the most natural way in the world of pumping fresh gallons of air into the workers’ sagging lungs.
 The clarion called, and the hopeful returned.
 And with them, plenty of new blood.

-Accompanying the throng was prospective MP for Castleton and the High peak, J.T Walton Newbold, fresh from a blistering tour of Lanarkshire and back living in nearby Buxton after his selection a few weeks earlier.
+Accompanying the throng was prospective MP for Castleton and the High Peak, Walton Newbold, fresh from a blistering tour of Lanarkshire and back living at his home in Buxton after his selection a few weeks earlier.
 Perhaps Fallows, compelled by either idle curiosity or loyalty to Stewart, sacrificed his trip to the bookies that weekend and rolled along with the rest of the crowd to the Peaks.

 The Bristol Motor Gang

 The ‘Bristol Motor Gang’ as they became known, was an unlikely collection of lads.
-Toplis had just enlisted with the RAF whilst Murphy and Green had recently gone AWOL from HMS Vivid 1, a sprawling signalling and telegraphy training school on a naval base in Devonport.
+Toplis had just enlisted with the RAF whilst Murphy and Green had recently gone AWOL from HMS Vivid 1, a sprawling signalling and telegraphy training school at a naval base in Devonport.
 Both men had served capably during the war and despite Murphy spending several days in the cells for drunkenness, the character and abilities of both men were ranked ‘good’.
-It’s impossible to say for certain how their paths might have crossed, buts cars, girls and gambling probably featured somewhere, a shared too restlessness, perhaps.
-Regular exposure to danger would have pushed their tolerance for excitement upward, and every effort may have been made to recapture the thrill and the risks of war, making the postbellum Adrenalin-junkie dangerously susceptible to radical callings and harebrained criminal schemes.
+It’s impossible to say for certain how their paths might have crossed, buts cars, girls and gambling probably featured somewhere, a shared restlessness too, perhaps.
+Regular exposure to danger would have pushed their tolerance for excitement upward and the boys were making every effort to recapture the thrill and the risks of war.
+As far as the government were concerned, such a reckless pursuit of adventure made the postbellum Adrenalin-junkie dangerously susceptible to radical callings and harebrained criminal schemes.